reaaLx/IW3-Menu-Dump/README.md

-# Call of Duty 4: Modern Warfare RAW exported Menu files
+# Call of Duty 4: Modern Warfare RAW Menu Files

 This repository contains original mod tools menu files in its RAW format without its preprocessors for Call of Duty 4 Modern Warfare exported with IW3xo.